manatlan/htagui/README.md

 Theses are interactive/reactive fields, which are automatically synced between client and server side, thru a 'value' property

 - IText .. an input of type text
+- IPassword .. an input of type password
 - ITextarea ... a textarea
 - IBool ...  an input of type checkbox
 - IRange ...  an input of type range